nyrdz/firebase-glacier/README.md

 				    - Offline
 				    - Suspended
 				    - Banned
 In this example we defined the `$acceptedValues` metadata field.
-This one can be used by the **database rules preprocessor** to generate the `.validate` field using the array values instead of manually writing a cumbersome long string to accomplish that rule:
+This one can be used by the **database rules processor** to generate the `.validate` field using the array values instead of manually writing a cumbersome long string to accomplish that rule:
 `(newData.val() === 'Online') || (newData.val() === 'Offline') || ...`
 By the way, this feature is **not implemented yet**

 ----------

 ##Middleware
-For the **database rules preprocessor**, the registered middleware (can be more than one of course) is the first agent to handle the **glacier document**.
+For the **database rules processor**, the registered middleware (can be more than one of course) is the first agent to handle the **glacier document**.
 Its input is an object representation of the **glacier document**.
-Its output must be the same object already preprocessed.
-After every middleware is invoked, the **database rules preprocessor** will continue its job
+Its output must be the same object already processed.
+After every middleware is invoked, the **database rules processor** will continue its job